jlsyspeople/SNSB/README.md

 # Features

-* Work with Script Includes and widgets
+* Work with multiple ServicNow entities Script Includes, widgets
 * Saves to ServiceNow on FileSave
 * On file open latest is downloaded from ServiceNow
+* Intellisense for ServiceNow Class'.

 # Try it